COVID-19 Testing Available at Midwest Express Clinic

 Tell me more about rapid testing for COVID-19.

-This rapid molecular test is the latest technology on the market and is 96% accurate.
+This rapid test is the latest technology on the market and is 96% accurate.
 It is approved for emergency use by the FDA.

 Test results are returned within 30 minutes for rapid tests.